GRBaset/php-class-helper/README.md

 ## NOTABLE CHANGES IN LATEST RELEASE

+* `PHP Class Helper` is now renamed to `Class Helper`
-* Separated setting for PHP and TypeScript.
+* Added support for separated setting for PHP and TypeScript.

 * Class Helper supports:
     * PHP